This article contains compensated links; please read my disclaimer for more information

 During the Civil War Malaga was republican, and the population of the city was subjected to mass executions by conquering Nationalists leaving an emotional scar on the town.

 In the 1960s, things finally started to pick up again for Málaga.
 The city’s big break came in the form of mass tourism made possible by the airliner.
 Franco, who was often accused of starving the south of industrial recourses was quick to develop tourist infrastructures such as Malaga Airport and high-rise hotels in Torremolinos (which was a district of Malaga until 1988).
 The AVE high-speed train connected Malaga to the capital Madrid in just 2 and a half hours in 2004.

-Malaga is now a tourist destination in its own right, with the city center including pedestrian zones, the Picasso museum, and Carmen Thyssen Museum, and other museums, the Muelle Uno port development with a beautiful white promenade, and the Pompidou center.
-If you want to read more about Malaga’s history, you can do it here
+Malaga is now a tourist destination in its own right, with the city center including pedestrian zones, the Picasso Museum, Carmen Thyssen Museum, the Muelle Uno port development with a beautiful white promenade, and the Pompidou center.
+Becoming a modern city doesn’t mean that Malaga’s rich history is forgotten.

 Malaga airport transfer

 There are several ways to get to Malaga city from the airport – bus, train, taxi, car rental, or pick-up service.
 Outside Terminal 3 on arrival level, you will find wheeled transportation – buses and taxis.
 You can get your bus tickets near the exit in Terminal 3 in the ticket machine – CC or cash.
 Malaga Airport Express Line (bus) costs 3 euros and can also be purchased on the bus – cash only.
 The bus journey will take around 15-25 minutes and the last bus leaves at 00:00 am.
 The bus stops in the city center.